Qiskit/rustworkx/README.md

 ### Installing on a platform without precompiled binaries

-If there are no precompiled binaries published for your system you'll have to build the package from source for your system.
-A source package is also published on pypi, so you still can also run the above `pip` command to install it.
+If there are no precompiled binaries published for your system you'll have to build the package from source.
 However, to be able able to build the package from the published source package you need to have rust >=1.39 installed (and also [cargo](https://doc.rust-lang.org/cargo/) which is normally included with rust) You can use [rustup](https://rustup.rs/) (a cross platform installer for rust) to make this simpler, or rely on
 [other installation methods](https://forge.rust-lang.org/infra/other-installation-methods.html).
+A source package is also published on pypi, so you still can also run the above `pip` command to install it.
 Once you have rust properly installed, running:

 ```bash
 pip install retworkx